There’s a lot to do in Kentwood & Caledonia

 Southeast Grand Rapids is booming.
 What used to be a more rural, quiet community has seen unprecedented growth in recent years.

 Trails and parks are intermingled with play centers and shopping, giving us both indoor and outdoor entertainment options.
-You can find splash pads and ice cream, and ice skating and river fun.
+You can find splash pads, ice cream, ice skating, and river fun.

-Kentwood has grown into a popular hub for families who want to raise their kids in diverse communities and schools.
-With the 28th and 44th street corridors in their zip code, there’s no end to shopping, food and fun.
+Kentwood has become a popular hub for families who want to raise their kids in diverse communities and schools.
+With the 28th and 44th street corridors in their zip code, there’s no end to shopping, food, and fun.

 You’ll also see areas sprawling beyond Kentwood grow into popular hubs.
-Dutton/Cutlerville is a growing part of the M-6 area, where you can find more shopping and a Celebration!
-Cinema theater.
+Dutton/Cutlerville is a growing part of the M-6 area, where you can find more shopping and the Phoenix Movie Theater.

 Life in Kentwood

-You should know: Most people identify Kentwood as the Woodland Mall area, but Kentwood is so huge and has such an unusual shape that chances are you’ve been in Kentwood and didn’t even realize it.
+Most people in West Michigan know Kentwood has the Woodland Mall area, but don’t realize that Kentwood is huge.
+With its unusual shape, there’s a good chance that you’ve been in Kentwood and didn’t even realize it.

 Life in Caledonia

 Locals love that they’ve found a modern-day small town.

 This tight-knit community has the quiet vibes of yesteryear, coupled with great updates and community hotspots like a brand new trails system, and exciting new developments in front of the library that includes an amphitheater and dog park.